Chart Color Schemes

 The employment landscape in Forrestfield shows performance that lags behind national averages across key labour market indicators

-Forrestfield has a diverse workforce with equal representation of white and blue collar jobs.
-Manufacturing and industrial sectors dominate employment.
+Forrestfield has a balanced workforce consisting of both white and blue collar jobs.
+The manufacturing and industrial sectors are prominently represented in the area.

 Frequently Asked Questions - Employment